5 min read

 Systems and mindset at work

-Problem 1: No Money
+Problem 1: No money

-The first team is a Council in Melbourne, who are grappling with a funding slash.
+The first team is a Council in Melbourne, grappling with a funding slash.
 The Victorian government announced a 2% rates cap on local government for the next financial year, which was half a point lower than initially expected.
 Eesh.
 Councils across the state are left reeling as they work out how to deliver on ambitious community strategies, demanding work programmes and organisational goals inside a smaller envelope.

 Impossible task?
 Maybe… or an exciting opportunity.

-Problem 2: All The Money
+Problem 2: All the money

 Realising this, we’ve put our heads together and kicked off a ‘fast forward’ programme with managers and experts across the business.
 Fast Forward is all about delivery acceleration through systems and mindset - making the boat go faster by empowering people to look at their challenges differently, identify bright spots and find concrete, specific ways to do more, faster and better.

-As the old cliché goes: necessity is the mother of invention.
-When we face constraints, we tend to make better decisions, because we engage a different part of our brain.
+As the old cliché goes, necessity is the mother of invention.
+When we face constraints, we tend to make better decisions because we engage a different part of our brain.

 Do what you’ve always done, get what you’ve always got

 I recently discovered the phrase ‘amor fati’.
-Coined by Nietzsche, amor fati is Latin for ‘a love of one’s fate’.
+Coined by Nietzsche, amor fati is Latin for a love of one’s fate.
 I’m so into this.
-This powerful phrase encapsulates the idea that we need not just to manage adversity as it presents, but to love it.
-To embrace the opportunity presented by everything that happens to us, whether it looks positive, negative or neutral.
+This powerful phrase encapsulates the idea that we need not just to manage adversity as it presents but to love it—to embrace the opportunity presented by everything that happens to us, whether it looks positive, negative, or neutral.

 Because real success is not coping with change, or managing the fallout well.